 Year-end bookkeeping tasks: Tips for closing your business’ books

-Year-end can be a hectic time for many small business owners, between personal to-dos and seasonal demands at work.
-But you know what else you should be thinking about if you’re a small business owner or self-employed person?
-Year-end bookkeeping!
+Year-end can be a hectic time for many small business owners.
+Between personal to-dos and seasonal demands at work, your time as a small business owner is at a premium.
+But there is one major topic you should be considering if you’re a small business owner or self-employed person: year-end bookkeeping!

 Tax time isn’t the only time of year to consider your books.
-In fact, the end of the year is a typical prompt to attend to your finances.
-There are many things you can do during December that will both let you exit cleanly and be ready for what’s to come in January.
+In fact, the end of the year is a natural time to take stock of your company’s finances and books.
+There are many things you can do during December that will let you exit the year cleanly.
+Plus, you’ll be ready for what’s to come in January.

 If you’re wondering what activities are important, we’ll weigh in here.
 (Or fast track to getting help by contacting one of our bookkeeping professionals.)